Home > Cruises > South America Cruises > Absolute Galapagos (Grand Daphne)

 Trip Inclusions

-• With over two weeks spent on the archipelago, this trip takes a more leisurely pace.
-Spend more time on each island, soaking up the sun and the sea (lions).
+• Spend over two weeks on the archipelago of the Galapagos Islands, moving at a leisurely pace and spending more time on each island, soaking up the sun and the sea (the lions and the water).

-• Sea lions are like the dogs of the ocean: playful, goofy and curious.
-And while you can’t pat them, you’re bound to fall in love with these furry frolickers.
+• Spot sea lions – the dogs of the ocean, these amazing creatures are playful, goofy and curious.
+While you can’t pat them, you’re bound to fall in love with these furry frolickers as you swim alongside them each day.

-• Pink flamingos, red-throated frigates and blue-footed boobies will have you craning your neck, snapping photos and contemplating a career in ornithology.
+• See gorgeous pink flamingos, red-throated frigates and blue-footed boobies, craning your neck, snapping photos and contemplating a career in ornithology.

 • Hotel (2 nights)